Retrieving and Creating DNS Records

 To download your domain’s DNS records in zonefile format, please see Exporting a Domain as Zonefile.

-request methods.
+PATCH, and PUT request methods.
 You can simply send an array of RRset

 objects (instead of just one), like this: